vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 he replies,

 > "Certainly there is.
-The Sastra(Sruti or Veda)is always reliable and can give unmistakable knowledge of the truth of things.
+The Sastra(Śruti or Veda)is always reliable and can give unmistakable knowledge of the truth of things.
 The sastra' or Scripture is a sure and trustworthy means of knowledge and it says that only Brahman is real and that all the rest. namely, the world, is illusory.
 >
 > The sruti says "All this (namely, the world that we see) is Brahman' (Chandogya Upanishad III-14).
 This means that there is nothing else than Brahman.
 >